 Castelo Velho de Safara is an Iron Age and Roman Republican site (dating from the 4th to the 1st century BC).
 It is located in the south of Portugal, at the confluence of the rivers Ardila and Safareja.
 Positioned on a hilltop in a commanding position, it presents defensive walls and three ditches.

 The residential area seems to be divided according to status, and evidence of metal work on site is confirmed.
 The site might have served as a trading post with important connections to the nearby mines of copper and silver, and with manufactured products from the Eastern Mediterranean.
 Castelo Velho de Safara has been known about since the 1970s, but no archaeological excavation has been conducted until 2018.

 This winter we will be focusing on the residential area of this settlement, and we will be digging two Roman Republican houses found last summer.

 Period(s) of Occupation: Iron Age (4th century BC) Roman Republican (1st century BC)

 Fee is £75 a day.
 You can apply for a 2-week stay.

 Minimum Length of Stay for Volunteers: 2 weeks

 Room and Board Arrangements:

 We are happy to sign any forms you may need so you can get academic credit.
-University College London are automatically credited.
+University College London undergraduate students are automatically credited.